China–South Sudan relations: History

-Political relations
+Sovereignty issues

 South Sudan follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

-South Sudanese hip hop star Emmanuel Jal noted that China was seen positively by Sudanese and Africans due to its non-interference policy, stating, "The Chinese don't influence our politics, They don't comment on it, and what they want, they pay for -- sometimes double the amount.
-This tends to make all Africans happy -- from the dictators to the democrats, There isn't a party in Africa that doesn't like them.
-Even if you're a rebel movement and you say to them you can secure gold, the Chinese will simply say they want to buy it.
-The only foreign policy advice I heard from China was when they said to Sudan, 'Don't go back to war.'
-That's all they said.
-They didn't push anything else."

 In June 2020, South Sudan was one of 53 countries that backed the Hong Kong national security law at the United Nations.

 Economic relations

 As of at least 2024, China is South Sudan's largest trading partner.
 In South Sudan, Chinese companies participate in various economic sectors including engineering, construction, telecommunications, healthcare, hotels, restaurant, and retail.

 In 2012, South Sudan and China signed an agreement by which China would renovate and expand Juba International Airport.

 In 2014, the two governments signed an agreement which allowed 97% of goods exported from South Sudan to China to be tariff-free.